-Prerequisites: MATH 221, 300
+Prerequisites: MATH 205, 221

-MATH 499 - Directed Studies in Mathematics
+MATH 499 - Directed Studies in Mathematics Every Year, 1 to 3 (varies)

 An opportunity to do advanced study of a special topic of particular interest to a student.
 Students work with a member of the mathematics faculty.
 Students must apply in advance to a member of the mathematics faculty.